 Good to know:

 As a continuously developing country, South Africa enjoys a high Internet coverage with the required infrastructure in most major cities.
 Moreover, different types of subscriptions are provided by land line and mobile service providers.
 Feel free to check these offers on their respective websites.
-Indeed, some land line and mobile providers offer full packages including Internet.
+Some land line and mobile providers offer full packages including Internet.

 In general, services and packages offered vary from one service provider to another.
 You are therefore advised to check out and compared rates displayed on each service provider's website.